 Internally a reference is modified the following way, when it contains a path with an alias:

 Relative paths are always relative to the file in which they are defined.
 That means the current location of the config file determines most of the path, and Alias paths will be based upon it, mostly by just adding a subfolder.
 This means it's strongly recommended to put your sbsprj files next to the folders you want to watch!

-For example, take a repository at C:/Versioncontrol/Substance/ containing CustomProject.sbsprj and two folders, /Base and /Tools containing nodes.
+For example, take a repository at C:/Versioncontrol/Substance/ containing CustomProject.sbsprj and then two folders, /Base and /Tools, containing nodes.

 To define two relative Aliases for Base and Tools would be done as following inside the SBSPRJ file: